About the IDA-NNEA

 Our Mission & Goals

-The IDA New Hampshire Branch is a 501(c)(3) nonprofit scientific and educational organization, promoting awareness about dyslexia and serving Maine, Vermont and New Hampshire.
+IDA-NNEA (formerly known IDA New Hampshire) Branch is a 501(c)(3) nonprofit scientific and educational organization, promoting awareness about dyslexia and serving Maine, Vermont and New Hampshire.

-The IDA New Hampshire is dedicated to the diagnosis, treatment and research of dyslexia (language-based learning disability).
-We educate the community about the causes, symptoms, assessment and remediation of dyslexia; disseminate information about available resources; teach multisensory structured language instructional approaches to educators and other professionals; and collaborate with organizations working on behalf of people with dyslexia.
+IDA-NNEA is dedicated to the diagnosis, treatment and research of dyslexia (language-based learning disability).
+We educate the community about the causes, symptoms, assessment and remediation of dyslexia; disseminate information about available resources; teach multi-sensory structured language instructional approaches to educators and other professionals; and collaborate with organizations working on behalf of people with dyslexia.

 Brenda Peters, MA, MEd, SAIF, ICALP, Branch President